 The Savoy Theater (next to the Savoy Hotel, both named for Savoy Manor, which once stood on the site on the Strand in London) was destroyed by fire.
 Happily, the theater was rebuilt and opened again in 1993, where a revived D’Oyly Carte Opera Company performs from time to time.

-The anticipated departure did not actually occur until 1990 with the production of Little Mary Sunshine.
+In 1988 SLOC moved it's performances to Carlisle, MA, and the anticipated departure from G & S did not actually occur until 1990 with the production of Little Mary Sunshine.
 Since that time, in addition to performing the works of Gilbert and Sullivan, we have presented other classic musicals chosen because of their wit and musicality.

 The Company espouses the ambition to produce shows of near professional quality, featuring full orchestra.
 Auditions are required of all performers, including the ensembles, and the Company has been fortunate in attracting some of the best talent in the area.